amitofsk/dandy/docs/Dandy.md

 asyncio.run(main())

 ```
-#### 10.3.1 Option C: Microcontroller code, now with asyncio
+#### 10.3.1 Option C: Microcontroller code, now with asyncIO
+This example is incomplete.

-#### 10.3.1 Option D: Microcontroller code, now with asyncio
+#### 10.3.1 Option D: Microcontroller code, now with asyncIO

+The Arduino language does not have asyncIO functions.

 #### 10.3.2 Sending motor controls from the computer
-In this section, we write the Python code for the computer.
+In this section, we write the Python code that runs on the computer for this example.
 Close the Mu, ArduinoLab, or Arduino IDE, and open the IDLE IDE.
 This code will send numerical values from the computer, over the USB cable, to the microcontroller.

 This code is simpler than the microcontroller code.
 We only need one loop, for the GUI, so there is no need for asyncIO instructions here.